 Do’s & Don’ts

-Not all equity carve-outs turn to be a significant success, so some points need careful consideration before going for this strategy so that both parent and subsidiary companies enjoy a win-win situation.
+Not all equity carve-outs turn out to be a significant success, so some points need careful consideration before going for this strategy so that both parent and subsidiary companies enjoy a win-win situation.

 - The purpose behind such equity carve-out should be clear.
 There should be a roadmap for execution post-carve-out.
 The seller and buyer should know in advance what they are going to gain from such exercise.
 One should not play a blind game that involves high uncertainties and risks.
-The risks should be a calculated risk.
+The risks should be calculated risk.

 - Preparation of the proforma financial statements should be on the basis of reliable data.
 This involves all necessary and correct disclosures regarding all the costs for this exercise to arrive at a fair and justifiable valuation.